Mishalzeera/goat-and-daisy-antiques/FOR_NEW_DEVS.md

 However you might like to have some basic things to look out for.

+## Site Walkthrough

+You may find it helpful to follow the SITE_WALKTHROUGH.md file step by step to become familiar with the workflow of the site.
+Some things may not make sense until you see an action through.

+## Pipenv

+When working with this application in the terminal, please type pipenv shell before doing anything.
+To install any packages, use 'pipenv install' instead of 'pip/pip3 install'.

 ## Prod vs Dev migrations

 When you are working locally on this site, don't forget that the database you